DeepakGitHub050/wizard/local_server.md

 2. server.py := python program running on RaspberryPi

-Here we have wrote a code in python to setup a local server on which user's phone will be connected.Acoording to the identification no. of user, a QR code will generate which will display on the perticular room for perticular user.
-When user will scan the QR code then only he/she will be allow to open or close the door. if scanned QR code will not match then that will not open or close.
+Here we have written a code in python to setup a local server on which user's phone will be connected when they will enter to hotel vicinty.
+Acoording to the uniquely generated identification no. of user, a QR code will be generated which will be displaying on the particular alloted room for the user.
+When user will scan the QR code then only he/she will be allow to open or close the door.
+If scanned QR code didn't not matched then that will not allow the opening of door and will display error message.

-Here I have taken one user's ID and according to that QR code is generated.
+Here we have taken one user's ID and according to that QR code is generated.
-Here Raspberry pi is acting as a server.
+The whole setup is running on Raspberry pi and its acting as a local server.